shmorri/docs-casa-prod/docs/source/administration/installation.md

 Answer the setup questions as prompted.
 Hit Enter to accept the default value specified in square brackets, if appropriate.

 ### Finish setup
-After answering the setup script questions, the selections will be displayed with a prompt to finish installation.
+After answering the setup questions, your selections will be displayed with a prompt to finish installation.
 If everything looks good, hit Y to finish.

 Upon successful installation, a confirmation message will appear that says: "Casa installation successful!
 Point your browser to `https://<host>/casa`".